IMPORTANT INFORMATION AND WHO WE ARE

 Identity Data includes: first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

 Contact Data includes: billing address, delivery address, email address and telephone numbers.

 Financial Data includes bank account and payment card details.
 We as a company do not store Financial Data from our customers and clients.
-We process through 3rd party payment gateways, Brain tree and PayPal.
+We process through 3rd party payment gateways, Adyen and PayPal.

 Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.